AlvarBer/Persimmon/docs/src/implementation.md

 [^Map]: A Map is Haskell is called a dictionary in Python and Hashtable in other
     languages.
 It represents a data structure in which keys are used to retrieve values in a very efficient manner (on hashmap $\mathcal{O}(1)$).
+[^CI]: Continuous Integration is a term that refers to the idea of testing,
+    building, generating documentation and even deploying automatically through a commit on the version control system.